-In June 2014, Ben was named a “Rising Star” by the New York Law Journal, in which he was selected as one of 40 lawyers under the age of 40 that “represent the next generation of dynamic, intelligent, and civic minded New York bar leaders.”
-He was also named a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, where he was described as “a terrific lawyer” who is “very thoughtful and very thorough.”
-Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys recognized Ben as a “Future Star,” and noted that “‘he is the one to watch there.’”
-He has also been recognized as a Super Lawyer by Thomson Reuters’ Super Lawyers.
+In June 2014, Ben was named a “Rising Star” by the New York Law Journal, in which he was selected as one of 40 lawyers under the age of 40 that “represent the next generation of dynamic, intelligent and civic minded New York bar leaders.”
+Since that time, he was also named a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, where he has been described as a “very smart, hard-working and nuanced attorney.”
+Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys recognizes Ben as a “Local Litigation Star,” describing him as “the one to watch there.”
+Thomson Reuters has included him on its Super Lawyers list every year since 2013.

 He is also a regular contributor to The Insider Blog on Forbes.com.